SumoLogic/sumologic-documentation/docs/integrations/security-threat-detection/threat-intel-quick-analysis.md

 ---
 #### `last_updated`

-**Data Type: **Timestamp in standard Unix time, UTC.<br/>
+**Data Type**: Timestamp in standard Unix time, UTC.<br/>
-**Description: **This is the date the indicator was last updated in CrowdStrike internal database.
+**Description**: This is the date the indicator was last updated in CrowdStrike internal database.

 ---
 #### `malware_family`

-**Data Type:** string<br/>
+**Data Type**: string<br/>
-**Description: **Indicates the malware family an indicator has been associated with.
+**Description**: Indicates the malware family an indicator has been associated with.
 An indicator may be associated with more than one malware family.
 The malware family list is also represented under the labels list in the JSON data structure.

 ---
 #### `kill_chain`